sambhavsaxena/flexmail/README.md

 ## Documentation

-Check out the [Getting Started](https://reactjs.org/docs/getting-started.html) page for a quick overview of the project structure.
+Check out the [Getting Started](https://vite.dev/guide/) page for a quick overview of the project structure.

 You can improve it by sending pull requests to [this repository](https://github.com/sambhavsaxena/flexmail).

 ## Contributing
-The main purpose of this repository is to continue evolving React core, making it faster and easier to use.
-Development of React happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving React.
+The main purpose of this repository is to continue evolving Vite core, making it faster and easier to use.
+Development of Vite happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving Vite.

 ### Code of Conduct
 Flexmail has adopted a Code of Conduct that we expect project participants to adhere to.
 Please read [the full text](https://code.fb.com/codeofconduct) so that you can understand what actions will and will not be tolerated.

 ### Contributing Guide
-Read the React's [contributing guide](https://reactjs.org/contributing/how-to-contribute.html) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to React, or overall MERN.
+Read the Vite's [contributing guide](https://github.com/vitejs/vite/blob/main/CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Vite, or overall MERN.

 ### Good First Issues
 To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/sambhavsaxena/flexmail/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
 This is a great place to get started <3.